- Overview of the Sixpenny Handley Ansteys

 - James Anstey (b 1810, married Rhoda Hart in Wimborne St Giles in 1843 (father confirmed as “James Anstey“).
 They had children in Wimborne St Giles and Sixpenny Handley James Thomas Anstey (b 1844); Mary Jane Anstey (b 1848, known as Jane, married Thomas Maidment in 1869 in Sixpenny Handley.
-She died in April 1880 buried at St Clement Church, Bournemouth); Charles Hart Anstey (b 1853, died in March 1880 in Bournemouth likely without marrying, buried at St Clement Church with inscription “brother of Jane Maidment“); William George Anstey (b 1856 – see below); Arthur H. Anstey (b 1860) and Sydney J. Anstey (b 1863).
+She died in April 1880 buried at St Clement Church, Bournemouth); Charles Hart Anstey (b 1853, died in March 1880 in Bournemouth likely without marrying, buried at St Clement Church with inscription “brother of Jane Maidment“); William George Anstey (b 1856 – see below); Arthur Henry Anstey (b 1859, baptised 25 December 1859 Handley.
+He married Caroline Palmer in Christchurch in 1889 – they had no children.
+In the 1911 Census they were living at 66 Shelbourne Road Bournemouth where Arthur was a commissioner’s carter); and Sidney John Anstey (b 1863 – see below).
 In the 1871 Census the family were living in High Street, Sixpenny Handley.
 By the 1881 Census James Anstey was a farm gardener, living with his family in Alexandra Cott, Christchurch, Hampshire);

 - Harriet Jane Anstey (b 1813, James Anstey was a “labourer“, they were living at Dean);

 - Thomas Anstey (b 1816 – by which time James and Diana were living in Minchington);

 - John Anstey (b 1819 – James and Catherine, still living in Minchington);